TyKranig/pyr/readme.md

 When I started the project I instantly thought that objects would make this process easier but it has turned out that for what this project accomplishes, using objects is like putting a circle in a square hole, making the project more complicated then it needs to be I'm glad I used objects so I could learn about how OOP can be misused, or overused, in the future I may come back and refactor a ton

+### 1/15/2020
+Update in mid January, this weekend I finished and released the total wins feature plus seasonal records and got some positive feedback, I think the next big update is going to be win percentage and adding in matches that were not ticketed or played on the wrong ticket for whatever reason.
+After that update I'm not to sure where the project goes, I'm going to keep developing but move to another python project I think.
+I also am hoping to expand records to RD2L as well, there are currently 20 seasons of RD2L so that would be a lot more data to parse and not front facing features like performance come into play which could be a bigger task to take on.